 About Lankatilaka Vihara

-Lankatilaka Vihara was a large sacred building known as a “gedige” in the medieval city of Polonnaruwa which would be used to house images of Buddha.
-One such impressive sculpture of Buddha remains in the ruins of Lankatilaka, albeit without its head.
+Lankatilaka Vihara is an ancient and sacred Buddhist temple known as a ‘gedige’ in the medieval city of Polonnaruwa, Sri Lanka.
+One impressive sculpture of Buddha remains in the ruins of Lankatilaka, albeit without its head.

 The Lankatilaka Vihara is believed to have been built during the reign of Parakramabahu (1153-1186) and to have been restored by Vijayabahu IV (1513-21).